Because I Hate Korea: Production

-Produced by Mocushura in association with Cinematic Moment, Indiestory and Sidus, the film is distributed by NK Contents in South Korea.
+Produced by Mocushura in association with Cinematic Moment, Indiestory and Sidus Pictures, the film is distributed by NK Contents and its subsidiary D-Station in South Korea.
 Principal photography began on July 29, 2022.
 In January 2023 it was filmed in New Zealand after delay due to COVID-19 pandemic.

 Release

 Because I Hate Korea had its premiere at 28th Busan International Film Festival as opening film on October 4, 2023.

 It was released theatrically on August 28, 2024 in South Korea.

 Showbox acquired international sales rights of the film in January 2023.

 Reception

 Box office

 The film was released on August 28, 2024 on 588 screens.

 As of 8 September 2024, the film has grossed from 54,048 admissions.

 Critical response

 Lee Marshall reviewing for ScreenDaily at Busan International Film Festival commented on the performance of Go Ah-sung as "The edgy, restless central performance of her brings some dramatic ballast".
 Marshall found the soundtrack of the film "Muzak" and character of Joo Jong-hyuk "zany".
 Concluding he wrote that "the film's strongest card is the nascent feminist perspective of a young woman who wants to make her own mistakes – not the ones that [people in her life] impose upon her."

 James Marsh of South China Morning Post rated the film 2/5 and criticized it writing, "Unfortunately the film doesn't live up to its promising start, and delivers a string of ill-conceived culture-clash vignettes and stereotypes".